How to Check What CPU You Have? (and Its Specs)

 Additionally, while graphic designing and web development may not benefit from a stupendously high core count, video rendering, on the hand, is a signature task that requires as many cores as you can throw at it.

-Therefore, the question does more core = greater performance? is not necessarily true.
-The performance gain that you may experience from a CPU with a higher core count depends upon what tasks you perform.
+Therefore, the question does more core = greater performance is not necessarily true.
+The performance gain you may experience from a CPU with a higher core count depends on your tasks.

-If your CPU cores are not being utilized by the tasks that you perform in the first place, then you won’t necessarily experience much of a performance difference.
+If your CPU cores are not being utilized by the tasks you perform in the first place, you won’t necessarily experience much of a performance difference.

-Multi-core performance measures the performance of the CPU with all of the cores working at full capacity.
+Multi-core performance measures the performance of the CPU with all of the cores working at total capacity.
 Single Core performance a CPU is measured with only a Single Core working at a time.

-Take for instance the following comparison of AMD Ryzen 5 5600X vs AMD Ryzen 7 5800X.
-The former has 6 cores / 12 threads, while the latter has 8 cores / 16 threads.
-They, however, belong to the same generation i.e 5000 series and they have a similar clock speed as well.
+For instance, the following comparison of AMD Ryzen 5 5600X vs AMD Ryzen 7 5800X.
+The former has six cores / 12 threads, while the latter has eight cores / 16 threads.
+They, however, belong to the same generation, i.e., the 5000 series, and they also have a similar clock speed.

 Cinebench R23 Single Core (AMD Ryzen 5 5600X vs AMD Ryzen 7 5800X)